Updated: Apr 21, 2021

 I smile as I researched all the new diets and have listened to recommendations from friends and media.
-I call the plan My Benzie Combo Diet and it consists of five newer behaviors for me.
+I call the plan My Benzie Combo Diet and it embraces five newer behaviors for me.

 Bob’s New Behaviors

 1. I journal my meals and snacks and estimate the calories I’m consuming through labels and Google searches.
 I write notes of encouragement and purposely think about portion size.
 I allow myself criticism, yet praise is allowed too.

 2. I have combined the forty-year-old Atkins Diet with the hot Keto Plan and throw in the Mediterranean diet that my mentors Dr. Weil and Michael Pollan recommend.
 I’m off red meat and have limited my bread intake by 50%.
 I guess it is best described as a "low-carb" diet.